 More than a screener, Portfolio123 includes extensive stock screening tools for both stocks and ETFs.
 In 2012, they upgraded to Compustat to provide users with professional quality data.

-Prior to the upgrade, this was probably the best stock screener available if you expected to back-test your investing ideas.
+Prior to the upgrade in 2012, this was probably the best stock screener available if you expected to back-test your investing ideas.
 The upgrade included